Peace Education Program

 Where is the Peace Education Program being conducted?

-The Peace Education Program is currently offered in a wide variety of settings globally and is available in many languages.
+The Peace Education Program has been offered in a wide variety of settings in over 80 countries and is available in more than 40 languages.

-The workshops have proven effective in a variety of settings including community centers, youth groups, schools, adult education programs, veterans’ groups, healthcare settings, senior centers, homeless shelters, drug rehabilitation facilities, and correctional facilities.
+The workshops have proven effective in a variety of settings including community centers, youth groups, universities, adult education programs, healthcare settings, senior centers, homeless shelters, drug rehabilitation facilities and correctional facilities.

 How can I enroll in a Peace Education Program course?

-Video resources of Prem Rawat speaking about personal peace are also readily available at the TPRF YouTube Channel and the Prem Rawat Official YouTube Channel
+Video resources of Prem Rawat speaking about personal peace are readily available on the TPRF YouTube Channel and the Prem Rawat Official YouTube Channel.

 What is involved in starting a Peace Education Program course?

-1. Visit the Peace Education web pages to become familiar with information about the courses and available resources, including course content, success stories and videos from the field and assessments of the program and its impacts.
+1. Visit the Peace Education web pages to familiarize yourself with information about the courses and available resources.

-2 Review the information on the How To Apply For A License page and then submit a License Application.
+2. Review the information on the How To Apply For A License page and submit a License Application.

-3. If you have any questions, please send an email to the [email protected] and a support representative will contact you.
-They can help you decide which course to offer, help you download the materials, show you how to report your courses, etc.
+3. If you have any questions about the process, please send an email to [email protected], and a program support representative will contact you.

 What is a Peace Education Program license?

-The Peace Education Program license is an agreement between The Prem Rawat Foundation and a Peace Education Program licensee, authorizing the licensee the right to obtain course materials and conduct courses for each Facility registered under the agreement.
+The Peace Education Program license is an agreement between The Prem Rawat Foundation and a Peace Education Program licensee, granting the licensee access to course materials and authorization to conduct the program.
 You can download and preview the License Agreement here.

-What does TPRF request of Peace Education Program Licensees?
+What does TPRF require of Peace Education Program Licensees?

-Surveys: At the end of each course, request the participants to fill in the anonymous survey as part of the learning experience.
-You will submit their responses to [email protected]
+- Surveys: At the end of each course, you will request that participants fill out an anonymous survey as part of the learning experience.

-In what languages has the Peace Education Program been translated?
+In what languages is the Peace Education Program available?

 What is the size limit for Peace Education Program courses?

-What is the minimum age for the Peace Education Program?
+What age group is the Peace Education Program designed for?

 Overview